quamen/ruby.org.au/pages/articles.html.md

 A [Code of Conduct for Ruby Australia](http://ruby.org.au/code-of-conduct.html) was [developed publicly on GitHub](https://github.com/rubyaustralia/ruby.org.au/pull/21).
 It was derived from recognised public examples such as [the Python community](http://www.python.org/psf/codeofconduct/) and [JSConf](http://jsconf.com/codeofconduct.html).
 It was then ratified by the committee members in mid-October, posted live, and shared.
 All attendees, including sponsors and speakers, at Ruby Australia events are expected and required, to abide by the Code of Conduct when at any Ruby Australia event.

-In the recent Railscamp, in November 2013, the organisers had scholarship tickets aimed for women and students.
+In the recent Rails Camp, in November 2013, the organisers had scholarship tickets aimed for women and students.
 Also at the start of the camp, the topic was addressed and people with high visibility vests were pointed out as point of contact in case any concern may arise.

 ## What have we done for the conference?